wangshicheng1225/wangshicheng1225.github.io/source/_posts/Note-on-Cloud-Computing.md

     * Locate the failure. (performance, failure, security issue) x (location, diagnosis, forensics).

 ## Security issues

+Paper: `M. Ali, S. U. Khan, and A. V. Vasilakos, “Security in cloud computing: Opportunities and challenges,” Information Sciences, vol. 305, pp. 357–383, Jun.
+2015.`
+Actually the serutiy issues in this book is only a translation of this paper.

 * External communication security issues: South-north traffic
   * DoS (spoofing, vo), MIM, etc.